autonomoussystemsengineering/amiro_bridges/README.md

 | octomap              | 0       | Toggle the ros package octomap with creates a map from the AMiRo odometry or the combined ekf data.             |
 | gmapping             | 0       | Toggle SLAM'ing with the ros package gmapping.                                                                  |

-### MapEvaluation
-There is also a detailed custom coded package to evaluate the creates maps from the mapping algorithms.
-This contains also a README.md for more informations.